Ajrarn/Natao/app/languages/helpMarkdown-en.md

 | col 2 is      | *centered*    |   $12 |
 | zebra stripes | ~~are neat~~  |    $1 |

-Columns are drawn by using vertical bars or pipes ( | ).
+Columns are drawn by using vertical bars or pipe signs ( | ).
 Table headers are separated from rows by using hyphen-minus signs ( - ).
 Colon signs ( : ) are used to align the columns as follows: